API ADAD Colombia

 Bottom Line

-Crenezumab administered for 5–8 years did not prevent or delay cognitive decline in preclinical autosomal-dominant Alzheimer's disease; robust fibrillar amyloid removal — not achieved by crenezumab — appears necessary for clinical efficacy, and future prevention trials should prioritize agents with demonstrated potent amyloid-clearing capacity.
+Crenezumab administered for 5 to nearly 8 years did not prevent or delay cognitive decline in preclinical autosomal-dominant Alzheimer's disease; robust fibrillar amyloid removal — not achieved by crenezumab — appears necessary for clinical efficacy, and future prevention trials should prioritize agents with demonstrated potent amyloid-clearing capacity.

 Major Points